drhelius/MicroHack/walkthrough/challenge-5/solution.md

 The web interface is already prepared, you can check it in the *Index.cshtml* file in the *Pages/Shared* folder in the repository.
 It takes the input from the text field and then calls an API where the AI model is hosted.
 Let's begin with hosting the model.

-In the Azure Portalm, create a new Container App.
+In the Azure Portal, create a new Container App.
 You can call it `microhack-aiapp`.
 Make sure that the Container App Environment is the one you created in challenge 2 where the other app is already running.

 ![image](./img/challenge-5-createapp-basics.jpg)